 Then, gloves were also a fashion icon during the fashion of the 1940s and 1950s.
 It was worn in spring or summer as much as in winter.
 As a recommendation, you can try to find some white or colored gloves if you want an authentic look.
 YCShun Short Satin Gloves would suit several occasions such as weddings or opera parties.

 In general, berets are made of wool, linen, and acrylic fibers and these hats are comfortable to wear because they are soft.
-Berets can add a beautiful finishing touch to your vintage aesthetic outfits to enhance its appearance.
+Berets can add a beautiful finishing touch to your vintage aesthetic outfits to enhance their appearance.

-Shoes
+Vintage-Inspired Shoes

-1. Black Pumps
+1. Black Pumps for Vintage Aesthetic Outfits

 If you are looking to buy pairs, Chase & Chloe Mary Jane Heels might be a stylish choice for your vintage aesthetic outfits.

-2. Ballet Flats
+2. Ballet Flats for Vintage Aesthetic Outfits

 Ballerinas which are also known as ballet flats were also common shoes that people admired at that time.
 Since it was timeless and comfortable, they were suitable for everyday life as much as special events.
 My choice is the Jessica Simpson Ballet flat for a vintage-inspired look.

-3. Oxford Shoes
+3. Oxford Shoes for Vintage Aesthetic Outfits

 Lastly, oxford shoes are the most classic options that you might want to wear for finishing vintage aesthetic outfits.
 While it was highly preferred by men during the 1800s, it also became a popular choice for women in later times.
 Oxford shoes are very adaptable for both informal and formal events due to their closed-tying mechanism and flat or low heel.